muggy8/improbable/from-me-to-me/UIb4kVxn.md

 Just what kind of black magic is this?

 "Well.
 I'm heading off to bed.
-Terminate Influence Extention."
-Mikay declaired in an unimpressed tone and departed from the washoom.
+Terminate Influence Extension."
+Mikay declared in an unimpressed tone and departed from the washroom.

 But I couldn't even feel anything other than utter disbelief.

 My appearance that I was so used to seeing had just been altered like it was nothing.

-Even though I fully understood what happend, my mind was still unable to accept what just happened as I gazed at my reflection jaw wide open.
+Even though I fully understood what happened, my mind was still unable to accept what just happened as I gazed at my reflection jaw wide open.

 I wanted to ask 'How' yet I already knew exactly how.